 The division is tasked with developing and implementing an integrated reform strategy to staff our classrooms and schools with effective educators.
 This division has responsibility for the offices of Recruitment and Preparation, Certification and Induction, Evaluation, Professional Development, and Retention and Recognition.

-Office of Recruitment and Preparation / Rewards and Recognition Top
+Office of Recruitment, Preparation and Recognition Top

 The office will ensure that the most effective educators are brought to and stay in New Jersey schools and that every educator in New Jersey is well-trained and prepared to begin teaching effectively on their very first day in the classroom.
 The office focuses on the following areas: